ON THE FARM

 We purchased two male llamas from Jerry and Carolyn Ayers of Walnut Ridge Llamas in Chuckey, TN.
 WRLF Epic's Encore is out of BAL Epic, a llama with more Grand Champions than I can count!
 We expect Encore to mature into a herdsire, to replace America's Patriot who was retired this past fall.
 Encore is a beautiful black llama with a full tuxedo.
 He has his father's conformation and is so very easy to handle.
 We expect him to pass both his conformation and his personality to his crias.

-one of the cutest llamas imaginableAnd the other little boy?
+And the other little boy?
 Well, he is WRLF Special Edition (also a BAL Epic son) and he was just so adorable, we couldn't pass him up!
 Special Eddie is a gorgeous little appaloosa with personality plus!
 He is so small that we don't expect him to grow up to be a herdsire, but there is no doubt he will spread joy everywhere he goes.
 Welcome to Elevenses, Special Eddie!

 December, 2004

 Wouldn’t you know it?
 The day we were both in the hospital for Ken’s total knee replacement (December 13, 2004), two (yes, TWO!) crias were born on Elevenses!
 Flicker gave birth to a beautiful black boy with white markings on his face and the obligatory red cheeks.
 Noel gave birth to an adorable little girl; completely reddish-brown.
 Both babies were fathered by Patriot.
 Since these two precious babies were born on Ken’s special day and since he is from Wisconsin, they were named after Wisconsin cities.
-Flicker’s son is Elevenses Lac du Flambeau and Noel’s daughter is Elevenses Prairie du Chien
+Flicker’s son is Elevenses Lac du Flambeau and Noel’s daughter is Elevenses Prairie du Chien.

 The day after these two babies were born, I went out to the Nursery to feed their moms and found Flambeau flat on the ground.
 In a panic, I checked him and he was warm and breathing.
 But he did not want to sit up.
 I took his temperature.
 It was 100.5; normal.
 Then I gave him a warm water enema and managed to get four ounces of kid milk replacer down him.
 I called our vet who said I had treated Flambeau properly and the only additional thing she would suggest was to give him some banamine.
 So I did and in two hours he was sternal.
 In another two hours, he passed his meconium and was nursing.
 Whew!
 Relief!
 Flambeau and Prairie brought so much happiness to a very stressed household when we most needed it.
 What precious babies!
 Thank you, Flicker and Noel!